Left Bank Opera Festival 2018

 The Original Chinese Conjuror

 The Yellow Princess

-Following the sell-out success of our 2017 Festival, this year we are turning our attention to opera’s longstanding (and rather contentious) relationship with stories, characters and music from Asia.
+For our 2018 Left Bank Opera Festival (22 - 26 August) we turned our attention to opera’s longstanding (and rather contentious) relationship with stories, characters and music from Asia.

 music by Raymond Yiu

 The Original Chinese Conjuror tells the true story of magician William Robinson who, in his efforts to enliven his act, adopts the persona of a mystical conjuror from China - and keeps his real identity hidden to all but those closest to him.
 Raymond Yiu’s opera is a hilarious and poignant tale of ambition, masquerade, and - of course - magic!

 The production was directed by Northern Opera Group’s Artistic Director, David Ward, conducted by Lewis Gaston, and designed by George Leigh.

 Read the 4* review of the production from The Guardian.